ovhlabs/knowledge-base/en/_posts/2014-07-07-how-to-configure-owncloud-7-with-swift.markdown

 # Prerequistes :

  * Working Owncloud instance, freshly installed on your server (you can donwload and find help about Owncloud here : [https://owncloud.org/install/](https://owncloud.org/install/)
  * Your tenant name is your project number.
-You can found it inside expert [control panel](https://cloud.runabove.com/horizon/).
+You can find it in [OpenStack Horizon](https://cloud.runabove.com/horizon/).

 # Configure Owncloud 7 to use Runabove storage: